-- Special sessions should be discussed with and programmed as a part of ongoing International Meeting Program Units whenever possible.
+- Special sessions should be discussed with and programmed as a part of ongoing Annual Meeting Program Units whenever possible.
 Proposers are responsible for contacting related program units prior to submitting a proposal for an independent session.
-Consult the International Meeting Program Committee if you are interested in but cannot secure opportunities for collaboration. - Book reviews should be discussed with and programmed as a part of ongoing International Meeting Program Units.
+Consult the Annual Meeting Program Committee if you are interested in but cannot secure opportunities for collaboration. - Book reviews should be discussed with and programmed as a part of ongoing Annual Meeting Program Units.
 Proposers are responsible for contacting related program units prior to submitting a proposal for an independent session.
+If a book review session cannot be organized through existing program units, then it is to be considered an Other Event.
+Please see the SBL Annual Meeting website for information on Additional Meetings.